PRIArobotics/Hedgehog/docs/source/index.rst

 Its most important features and properties are as follows:

 - full control over your device
-    - use all capabilities of the built-in Raspberry Pi
+    - use all capabilities of the built-in Raspberry Pi 3
     - all open hardware and software
     - no limitations for advances users
 - easy connectivity to programming devices
     - wired via Ethernet
-    - wireles via WiFi
+    - wireless via WiFi
     - Web-based Hedgehog IDE or SSH
 - unified command protocol
     - control your Hedgehog locally or over the network